jd28/rollnw/issues/smalls-first-rmlui-managed-lists.md

 expressed as a bounded flat-row update or flat event without retaining runtime pointers or duplicating object state.
 Record that operation and its measured frequency before extending the native protocol.

+## 2026-08-18 Creature Workbench Slice

+The repository now contains a generic `RmlSmallsDataModel`; the earlier concern about adding one speculatively no longer describes the available machinery.
+The Creature Sheet reuses that existing boundary for a concrete, bounded, read-only batch:

+- input is the one published live object plus its Creature propsets and the `core`/`nwn1` policy functions used to derive combat values;
+- `toolset.ui.refresh_creature_sheet_model` replaces one SmallS-owned global
+  presentation batch rather than exposing runtime pointers or incrementally patching rows;
+- `toolset.rmlui.refresh_creature_sheet_model` is the one-event adapter; it extracts `active_object` and calls the reusable object-to-batch transform;
+- each row is a flat `{label, value, section, alternate}` struct, owned by the SmallS runtime until the next refresh or runtime replacement;
+- output is zero to 128 rows plus an explicit error string; invalid or non-Creature handles produce the empty state, and overflow rejects the whole batch with a visible error; and
+- RML owns the workbench, tab, surface, header, and Sheet row structure through a template and `data-for`.
+C++ only dirties the existing data model after a selection or mutation refresh.

+The dedicated-server fixture has 28 skills and produces 48 presentation rows: five section rows and 43 values.
+The access pattern is one linear rebuild and one RmlUi expansion on selection or object mutation; it is not a per-frame or per-row SmallS call.
+No performance claim is made.
+The 128-row bound makes a viewport virtualizer unnecessary for this observed Sheet data; views with unbounded or user-sized sources still use the managed-list path.

+The simplification pass removed the live C++ Sheet snapshot and its bespoke markup renderer.
+It reused the existing RmlUi data model and kept a single complete-batch replacement state.
+It did not add a widget registry, universal schema, or a second UI state store.

+### Remaining Migration

+The Creature workbench still has one transitional C++ hydrator for tab activation and for the existing Classes, Appearance, Spells, and Inventory surfaces whose row production has not yet moved to RML/SmallS.
+Migrate those surfaces independently only when their actual input batches and transaction contracts are preserved.
+The acceptance condition is that changing or reordering the static workbench layout requires only RML/RCSS changes; C++ may retain generic hosting, bounded-list synchronization, popup geometry, and transaction application, but no surface-specific markup or routing.